Dims: 1.5 x 2.75 in. (3.8 x 6.9 cm).

 Originally serving as utilitarian items to keep leather or silk belts fastened, belt hooks eventually came to serve as markers of status and wealth, becoming increasingly larger and made of highly valuable materials such as white jade.

-Sometimes the hooks hold engraved messages, or even function as Asp seals, and many of them take the shape of animals or monsters.
+Sometimes the hooks hold engraved messages or even function as Asp seals, and many of them take the shape of animals or monsters.
 This relatively demure hook is sculpted in the shape of an insect.
-Do you think it is a scorpion, or a beetle, or some other creature?
+Do you think it is a scorpion, a beetle, or some other creature?